|Nutritional Guidelines (per serving)|

 - 1 tbsp. soy sauce

-- Heat 1 tbsp. vegetable oil in a skillet.
+Heat 1 tablespoon vegetable oil in a skillet.

-- Turn them over and fry for a few minutes, or until cooked through.
+Turn them over and fry for a few more minutes, or until cooked through.

 Turn up the heat to medium and fry until crispy on both sides.